idoenkaer/Project-Underwhere-LiDAR/This is where i want to be in 2 years/DEVELOPERS_REPORT.md

 **Why This Matters:**
 - Field scientists make 10-50 measurements per day
 - Currently: Each one takes 2-3 hours post-processing
-- With your app: Each one is instant feedback loop
+- With your app: Each one is an instant feedback loop
 - **Value:** 50-100x faster field research cycles

 **Market Application:**